Top 10 Frequently Asked Questions

 If an organization has been approved to submit a proposal but it does not have its 501(c)(3) in place, should the group submit its proposal?

 No, the Foundation does not consider unsolicited requests from organizations without a 501(c)(3) status.

 Does our nonprofit have to be physically located in the Foundation’s service area?

-No, however, individuals served by the project you wish to have funded by The Cameron Foundation have to reside within the Foundation’s service area.
+No, however at least 51% of the individuals served by the project you wish to have funded by The Cameron Foundation have to reside within the Foundation’s service area.